Back to all blogs

 Summary and Next Steps

-Learning how to read thyroid function test results is a skill that helps you advocate for your own health.
-By understanding the relationship between the brain (TSH), the storage hormone (T4), and the active hormone (T3), you can see where the "thermostat" or the "radiator" might be failing.
+Learning how to read thyroid blood test results is a skill that helps you advocate for your own health.
+By understanding the relationship between the brain (TSH), the storage hormone (T4), and the active hormone (T3), you can see where the system might be failing.

 Remember the phased journey:

-1. Consult your GP first to discuss your symptoms and rule out immediate concerns.
+1. Consult your GP first to rule out immediate concerns.

-2. Use a structured self-check approach, tracking your symptoms and lifestyle factors.
+2. Use a structured self-check approach, tracking your symptoms.

-3. Consider a Blue Horizon test if you find yourself "stuck" or if you want a more comprehensive look at markers like Free T3, antibodies, magnesium, and cortisol that may not be available on a standard screening — see our thyroid testing page for the full range and current details.
+3. Consider a Blue Horizon test if you want a more comprehensive look at markers like Free T3, antibodies, magnesium, and cortisol — see our thyroid testing page for the full range.

 FAQ